synshop/rtfm/docs/admins/membership.md

 ## One time setup

-1. create DNS entries to server. "server" in this case on lagos-new so they both have a CNAME for `lagos-new.synshop.org.`
+1. create DNS entries to server. "server" in this case on lagos-new so `membership.synshop.org` and `membership-dev.synshop.org` both have a `CNAME` for `lagos-new.synshop.org.` See [Caddy page](https://rtfm.synshop.org/admins/Caddy%20and%20TLS%20certs/#first-time-cert-generation-w-dns-update) which talks about making new DNS entries.
 2. on server, install pre-reqs:

         apt install python3 python3.10-venv certbot debian-keyring debian-archive-keyring apt-transport-https